Dr David Selwyn

 I am delighted to have been appointed as the inaugural director for the Centre for Perioperative Care.
-Working currently as the deputy medical director for Nottingham University Hospitals NHS Trust, I combine a significant leadership/managerial role with undertaking clinical duties as a consultant in anaesthesia and adult critical care for half of my time.
+Working currently as the medical director for Sherwood Forest Hospitals Trust, I combine a significant leadership/managerial role with undertaking clinical duties as a consultant in anaesthesia and adult critical care for half of my time.

 My leadership journey began when I became an anaesthetic College tutor, and then the East Midlands regional advisor, a role that I held for eight years before being appointed as head of service and lead clinician following a merger between two Nottingham NHS trusts.
 During my time as head of service, clinical director, and subsequently divisional director, I have delivered a number of high-value capital and service change/quality improvement projects, which included the innovative vanguard radiology technology consortium – EMRAD – recently adopted as an artifical intelligence testbed.

 CPOC represents a unique opportunity to promote, advance and develop perioperative care.
 This will involve cross-organisation, cross-specialty working and relationships and the changing of patient pathways and integration of services through a multidisciplinary team approach.
 We will build on the substantial work delivered through the perioperative medicine leads and the Perioperative Quality Improvement Programme (PQIP), and develop a clear three-year strategy to deliver CPOC with realistic deliverables and realistic timelines.
 At the core of this will be delivery across the three dimensions – improving the quality of healthcare, improving the health of the population, and achieving value and financial stability.